Andier13/TextEditor/README.md

 # TextEditor
-A Notepad style app built in C/C++
+A Notepad style app written in C/C++